carnegierobotics/multisense_ros2/README.md

 If your release does not have a pre-built xacro package, you can build it manually alongside the multisense_ros2 driver.

 Execute the following commands to build xacro from source.
-This assmes the workspace setup and clone instructions above were followed.
+This assumes the workspace setup and clone instructions above were followed.

 ```
 cd ros2_ws/src